 - Soft sleeper (in 1-bed compartment): for some destinations tickets of this type are available.
 As the name says it’s a room with only one bed.
 The price is quite high and I haven’t yet had the opportunity to try this option.
 However, I don’t think that this is a good choice.
 It seems to me to be a waste of money.

 - Standing: Once all tickets in the Hard Seat car are sold out, you can buy standing tickets.
-They have the same price as the hard seat ticket but you cannot sit down.
+They have the same price as the hard seat ticket.
 Needless to say, this kind of ticket is only useful if you have an absolute need to reach a destination and you have no other choice.

 Fast train or Gaotie

 As in the case of normal trains, if you want to buy a ticket you have to book in advance especially for popular routes such as Shanghai-Beijing.
 The stations are as large as airports and are very clean.
 Prices are obviously higher than regular trains but are not too expensive.
 Here you can find more information on fast trains in China.
 The fast train is the best solution to move quickly around China if the distances are not excessive.

 Long-distance buses are often the only solution and not an alternative to other means of transport, especially if you go to remote areas.
 They are generally comfortable and cheap.
 For popular routes, buy your ticket a day earlier.
 Night buses have beds instead of seats.
 As I explained at the beginning, remember to bring your passport, otherwise you will not be able to buy a ticket.